Chef’s Table

 Shows Like Chef's Table

-If you enjoyed watching Chef's Table, you will also love watching those shows!
+If you liked Chef's Table, you will also enjoy watching the following series!

 The long-running culinary hit returns with a season that's all about the pizza pie.
 From Portland to Phoenix, Italy to Japan, go inside the kitchens of chefs whose creativity elevates this ordinary dish to an art form via their unique flavors, inspiring backgrounds, and passion for creating the perfect slice.